-Fine Art is a term that is used to describe a wide range of items including; paintings, objects art or for that matter any item that is appreciated for its creative, imaginative or aesthetic content.
+Fine Art Insurance is a type of policy that will cover a wide range of items including; paintings, objects art or for that matter any item that is appreciated for its creative, imaginative or aesthetic content.

 The problems start when your art or collection of objects reaches a certain threshold.
 Under most standard insurance policies, there is a restriction in the amount of “valuable” items that can be covered and this threshold is typically between 20 and 30% of your total sum insured.
 There may also be a single article limit of say 5% of the sum insured.